aimms/documentation/datalink/whatisdatalink.rst

 What is DataLink
 ****************

+..
+    Define the particular problem datalink is solving and give an overview on how it does this.

-DataLink is a data inporter/exporter library for AIMMS that assumes that the data in the source is organized into tables.
+DataLink is a data importer/exporter library for AIMMS that assumes that the data in the source is organized into tables.
 With this library we want the AIMMS developer to be able to read and write data from different types of sources using the same approach.
 This can be difficult because the tables do not contain enough information to be read into AIMMS identifiers.

 The problem with tables
 =======================

-A table is a collection of data organised in columns.
+A table is a collection of data organized in columns.
 All columns have a name, which are specified in the header (as convention we will always show header values in bold).

 .. csv-table:: The FirstnameLastname table
    :header: "firstname", "lastname", "age"